 Select “Undertake supply and provisioning missions” and then click the “Expert Delivery” tab.
 This will show all of the gear in your inventory that can be sold to your Grand Company for Seals.

 Completing any FATE of any level will net you some GC Seals.
 This is also good if you’re grinding FATEs in a specific region for alt leveling, a Relic Weapon quest, or something else.
-Honestly, this is the primary way to power-level Grand Company Ranks.
+This is the primary way to power-level Grand Company Ranks, if you're looking to double up on goals.

 There are two Duty Roulettes that offer Company Seals: Leveling and Guildhests.
-We recommend doing Leveling every day and skipping the Guildhests one.
+It is recommended to do the Leveling roulette every day and skip the Guildhests.
 If you’re a Tank or Healer, your queues will be instant and you’ll be getting about 1,000 Seals per run.
 (It’s also the best Duty Roulette to run for leveling up alternate Jobs.)
-This is in addition to other important rewards like “clusters” that can be used to purchase combat Materia in any town.
-More rewards means higher total bang for your buck while you farm Company Seals!

 Supply and Provision Missions

 If you’re a Disciple of the Land or Hand, these missions might be the best bet for you.
 Talk to your Company Personnel Officer and you can receive a quest to provide gathered or crafted items.
 You can do this once per day for each crafting and gathering Job unlocked.
 Talk to the Personnel Officer and select “Undertake supply and provisioning missions.”
-This is also great for leveling FFXIV gatherers or crafters quickly as well!
+This is also great for leveling crafters and gatherers quickly as well!

 Grand Company Leves

-These are Levequests that are marked as belonging to each Grand Company.
+These are Levequests that belong to each Grand Company.
 You can do any of those Guildleves for any Company, but you gain extra experience and Seals if you do a Guildleve for the Company you belong to.
 These come from specific Levemetes, which includes the following:

 - Eugene (Maelstrom) – Lower La Noscea (X: 23.7, Y: 34.9)